aamir-alphonso/react-spatial-navigation/README.md

 The only additional step when migrating from HOC to Hook (apart from changing `withFocusable` to `useFocusable` implementation) is to link the DOM element with the `ref` from the Hook as seen in this [example](#making-your-component-focusable).
+While it requires a bit of extra code compared to the HOC version, it also provides a certain level of flexibility if you want to make only a certain part of your UI component to act as a "focusable" area.

 Please also note that some params and output values has been renamed.
 [CHANGELOG](#changelog)